-While puberty’s puppet shadow fantasied about attractive boys, I was boy shy.
-I avoided them even if they tried to talk to me, embarrassed of my back ground, full lips, big teeth, skinny body and enlarged breasts.
-If they tried to talk, I assumed it was because of these plus my long neck.
-They wanted to mock me.
-My siblings already assured me I was ugly.
-I didn't need additional reminders.
+While puberty’s puppet shadow romantically fantasied during soapy showers, I remained boy shy, embarrassed of my background, full lips, big teeth, skinny body, and enlarged breasts.
+If a boy tried to talk, I assumed he wanted to mock me.
+My siblings already assured I was ugly.
+I didn't need supplemental verification.

-On a cold January afternoon in 1966, we walked the 2 blocks home from our Story Road bus stop.
-Just before our house I met my future husband.
-He was 21, I, 16.
+On a cold, 1967 January afternoon, Mom and I walked home together from our Story Road bus stop.
+Next door to our house, I met my future husband.
+He was twenty-one, I, sixteen.

-His family, in a step down, had recently moved next door.
+His family, in a step-down, had just moved in.
 They were white.
-On his driveway, he was washing his car, a 1957 Chevy hardtop.
-As Mom and I passed, he looked up, a wash rag in his hand, the hose in the other and smiled openly.
-I assumed his smile was a smirk about us being Asians or my appearance and pretended not to notice him.
+He was washing his car on his driveway.
+As Mom and I passed, he looked up, a washrag in one hand, a hose gurgling water in the other, and smiled openly.
+I assumed it was a smirk about us being Asians or my looks and pretended not to notice him.
 Mom smiled back.

-Instead, when nearing his house, he boldly stepped on the sidewalk, blocked my path and asked when I tried to pass.
+He left his porch perch, boldly stepped on the sidewalk, blocked my path and asked, when I tried to go around him.

 "What school do you go to where you need to ride the bus?"

-Who does he think he is to speak to me without introduction?
+Who does he think he is to speak to me without an introduction?

-I hugged the books and Pee Che, my breast shield, closer and looked down at my feet then back up to face him.
+I hugged the books and Pee Che folder closer, looked down at my feet, then back up to face him.

 He knows where I go to school by my uniform.
-He knows why I rid the bus.
+He knows why I ride the bus.
 What makes him think he can block my path?

-His hair’s blond almost, cut short, not a crew cut, just short with a little wave in front.
+His hair’s almost blond, cut short, not a crew cut, just short with a little wave in front.
 He’s just short of 6 feet, not a lot taller than me.
-Crystal blue eyes, he has crystal blue eyes.
+Crystal blue eyes, he’s got crystal blue eyes.

 Glancing away I responded meekly.